 The Zion Wilderness is a world-renowned destination that offers opportunities for solitude and adventure.
-With over 90 miles of trails, dozens of designated backpacking sites, multiple at-large camping areas, and 124,406 acres of designated wilderness, Zion National Park offers a variety of unique backpacking opportunities.
+With over 90 miles of trails and dozens of designated backpacking sites, Zion National Park offers a variety of unique backpacking opportunities.

 How to Obtain a Backpacking Permit

-Backpackers may need to utilize the Wilderness Transportation options.
+Backpackers may need to use the Wilderness Transportation options to get to trailheads.